samdze/godot-modifiers-plugin/README.md

 Node that allows the creation of multiple chained modifiers for any node property.

+The Modifiers node is useful whether there are properties that need to change in not predefined ways, plus having each change step saved so that a rollback can be easily performed.

 # Installation
 - Clone this repository in your addons folder.
 - Navigate to Project -> Project Settings -> Plugin and enable the Modifiers plugin.